Bhagavad Gita Chapter 17 Verse 1 Meaning

 What is the main idea of Bhagavad Gita 17.1?

-Arjuna said, "What is the condition of those who, disregarding the injunctions of the scriptures, perform sacrifice with faith—is it Sattva, Rajas, or Tamas, O Krishna?".
-This verse emphasizes faith with clarity and purpose.
+The Gita addresses the three types with characteristic directness here.
+Arjuna said, "What is the condition of those who, disregarding the injunctions of the scriptures, perform sacrifice with faith—is it Sattva, Rajas, or Tamas, O Krishna?"
+Within the broader arc of Chapter 17, this verse builds...

 How can I apply Bhagavad Gita 17.1 in daily life?